hoesungryu/hoesungryu.github.io/index.md

 One of my main interests lies in gathering new knowledge as well as deep understanding in various fields as the goal I seek to achieve is to become a researcher who has the ability to enjoy learning while exploring a subject in his full depths.

-If you require any further informationi, please do not hesitate to contact me.
+If you require any further information, please do not hesitate to contact me.

 - Current Position: Ph.D student <a href="http://xai.korea.ac.kr/">in the Department of Artificial Intelligence at Korea University.</a>
 - Advisor: Professor <a href="https://scholar.google.com/citations?hl=en&user=VJuuzLwAAAAJ">Christian Wallraven</a>